Chapter 2 The Pre-Travel Consultation Counseling & Advice for Travelers

 - If the bite was unprovoked or the animal appeared unhealthy and is unavailable for testing, rabies postexposure prophylaxis should be considered.

 Travelers who were exposed to rodents and who develop febrile illness shortly after returning home should be evaluated by a clinician.
-Depending on the history and symptoms, diseases such as yersinia, plague, leptospirosis, hantavirus and rickettsial infections, Lyme disease, tickborne encephalitis, poxvirus, and bartonellosis (all discussed in further detail in Chapter 3) should be included in the list of diagnostic differentials.
+Depending on the history and symptoms, diseases such as yersiniosis, plague, leptospirosis, hantavirus and rickettsial infections, Lyme disease, tickborne encephalitis, poxvirus, and bartonellosis (all discussed in further detail in Chapter 3) should be included in the list of possible diagnoses.

 Poisonous snakes are hazards in many locations, although deaths from snakebites are rare.
 Snakebites usually occur in areas where dense human populations coexist with dense snake populations, such as Southeast Asia, sub-Saharan Africa, and tropical areas in the Americas.

 Common sense is the best precaution.
-Most snake bites are the direct result of startling, handling, or harassing snakes.
+Most snake bites result from startling, handling, or harassing snakes.
 Therefore, all snakes should be left alone.
 Travelers should be aware of their surroundings, especially at night and during warm weather when snakes tend to be more active.
 For extra precaution, when practical, travelers should wear heavy, ankle-high or higher boots and long pants when walking outdoors in areas possibly inhabited by venomous snakes.

 Bites and stings from spiders and scorpions can be painful and can result in illness and death, particularly among infants and children.
-Other insects and arthropods, such as mosquitoes and ticks, can transmit communicable diseases; these diseases are discussed in more detail in Chapter 3.
-Bites and stings can occur without the traveler’s awareness of the bite, particularly when camping or staying in rustic accommodations.
+Other insects and arthropods, such as mosquitoes and ticks, can transmit infections.
+See the Protection against Mosquitoes, Ticks, & Other Insects & Arthropods section earlier in this chapter.

+Most marine animals are generally harmless unless threatened.
+Most injuries are the result of chance encounters or defensive maneuvers.
+Resulting wounds have many common characteristics: bacterial contamination, foreign bodies, and occasionally venom.
 Venomous injuries from marine fish and invertebrates are increasing with the popularity of surfing, scuba diving, and snorkeling.
-Most species responsible for human injuries live in tropical coastal waters, including stingrays, jellyfish, stonefish, sea urchins, and scorpionfish.
+Most species responsible for human injuries, including stingrays, jellyfish, stonefish, sea urchins, and scorpionfish, live in tropical coastal waters.

-Ill birds have been associated with outbreaks of highly pathogenic avian influenza in people.
-When traveling in an area that is experiencing an outbreak of avian influenza, travelers should avoid all contact with live poultry (such as chickens, ducks, geese, pigeons, turkeys, and quail) or any wild birds and should avoid settings where avian influenza A (H5N1)-infected poultry may be present, such as commercial or backyard poultry farms and live poultry markets.
-Travelers should not eat uncooked or undercooked poultry or poultry products, including dishes made with uncooked eggs or poultry blood.
-Other zoonotic diseases from birds may potentially infect humans through infected feces or by aerosol.
-These would include diseases such as histoplasmosis (see the Histoplasmosis section in Chapter 3), salmonella, psittacosis, or avian mycobacteriosis.
-Travelers should avoid contact with ill birds and should wash their hands if they come in contact with bird feces.
+Ill birds have been associated with cases of highly pathogenic avian influenza in humans.
+When traveling in an area where outbreaks of avian influenza have been reported, travelers should avoid contact with live poultry (such as chickens, ducks, geese, pigeons, turkeys, and quail) or any wild birds and should avoid settings where avian influenza A (H5N1)-infected poultry may be present, such as commercial or backyard poultry farms and live poultry markets.
+Travelers should not eat uncooked or undercooked poultry or poultry products, including dishes that contain uncooked eggs or poultry blood.
+Other pathogens from birds may infect humans through infected feces or by aerosol.
+These cause diseases such as histoplasmosis (see Chapter 3, Histoplasmosis), salmonellosis (see Chapter 3, Salmonellosis [Nontyphoidal]), psittacosis, and avian mycobacteriosis.
+Travelers should wash their hands if they come in contact with bird feces.

 - CDC.
 Dog-bite-related fatalities—United States, 1995–1996.
 MMWR Morb Mortal Wkly Rep. 1997 May 30;46(21):463–7.